-For example, you could check to seen if the suction strainer is clogged and eliminate that cause if it is clear.
+For example, you could check to see if the suction strainer is clogged and eliminate that cause if it is clear.

-For example, in this case of a double volute (double suction) pump, the impeller may be installed backwards.
+For example, in the case of a double volute (double suction) pump, the impeller may be installed backward.
 The mechanic would need to note this before the impeller is removed from the shaft.